NOTE: Current news, standings, results, historical archives and maps to game sites can now be found at www.flintmetroleaguesports.com.

-President: Brian Wiskur, Principal, Kearsley High School
+President: Russ Ciesielski, Principal, Linden High School

-Secretary: Paul Gaudard, AD, Kearsley High School
+Secretary: Cathy North, AD, Linden High School

 Executive Director: Gary Oyster, Retired AD, Lapeer

-Twenty-one FML teams have won MHSAA state championships in nine different sports.
+Twenty-three FML teams have won MHSAA state championships in nine different sports.
 Among its athletic alumni are Nathan Miller, a recent member of the Navy's Blue Angel flying team, and Jake Long, NFL #1 draft choice.
-One of the leading career scorers in boys basketball, Swartz Creek alum Tim Zeeman, is currently the principal at FML member Lapeer West High School.
+One of the leading career scorers in boys basketball, Swartz Creek alum Tim Zeeman, is currently the principal at former FML member Lapeer West High School.